 The 2013 LB Bape Lamborghini Aventador derives its name from it being wrapped by LB Bape, a Japanese clothing manufacturer.
 The work was done by Canadian tuning house Dynamic Performance.
 Its design was influenced by professional skier and avid car collector Jon Olsson, who has a fleet of exotic cars.

-This professional has owned a fair amount of them.
-The first was a 2004 Lamborghini Gallardo that he acquired in 2007.
+The 2013 LB Bape Lamborghini Aventador is not Olsson’s first Lamborghini.
+His first (and you never forget your first) was a 2004 Lamborghini Gallardo that he bought used in 2007.
 He gave it a special wrap and Tubi exhaust system.